 Possible effects of sarcopenia include decreased muscle strength, problems with mobility, frailty, weak bones (osteoporosis), falls and fractures, decreased activity levels, diabetes, middle‐age weight gain and a loss of physical function and independence.

 Barriers to Treatment

-A significant body of research in recent years suggests that both behavioral and pharmacologic interventions have potential to slow declines associated with sarcopenia and may be able to improve physical performance that has declined due to multiple disease and conditions.
+A significant body of research in recent years suggests that both behavioral and pharmacologic interventions have the potential to slow declines associated with sarcopenia and may be able to improve physical performance that has declined due to multiple diseases and conditions.

-Though research and statistics already point to the need for interventions, treatments and therapies for sarcopenia, little can be done until policymakers and the medical community overcome these barriers.
+Through research and statistics already point to the need for interventions, treatments, and therapies for sarcopenia, little can be done until policymakers and the medical community overcome these barriers.
 This challenge is one of the major goals of AIM.

 Why it matters

-Progressive loss of skeletal muscle with diminished strength and endurance is a leading cause of impaired mobility and functional decline in older people.
-This condition is present in nearly half of the U.S. elderly population and leaves millions of aging Americans vulnerable to falls and fractures, hospitalization, loss of mobility, frailty, institutionalization and death.
+The progressive loss of skeletal muscle with diminished strength and endurance is a leading cause of impaired mobility and functional decline in older people.
+This condition is present in nearly half of the U.S. elderly population and leaves millions of aging Americans vulnerable to falls and fractures, hospitalization, loss of mobility, frailty, institutionalization, and death.

 Mounting Costs to US Healthcare

 The direct U.S. healthcare costs of sarcopenia are estimated at over $18 billion a year.
 A more complete assessment of muscle wasting and functional decline with aging would include the costs of functional disability, loss of independence, cardiovascular de-conditioning, and even poor glycemic control associated with type-II diabetes.
 Fully realized costs of decreasing capacities among older Americans amount to hundreds of billions of dollars annually and pose a growing burden for Medicare and Medicaid.
 With the Baby Boom Generation beginning to turn age 65 in January 2011, these numbers will increase dramatically.